Invariant curves for endomorphisms of $\mathbb P^1\times \mathbb P^1$

 \subsection{Formulation of results}

 In this section, we prove several results, which can be considered as quantitative analogues of results of the paper \cite{aol} in a slightly simplified setting.
-As an application, we deduce Theorem \ref{4} and Theorem \ref{5}.
+As an application, we prove Theorem \ref{5} and the finiteness of the number of $(A_1,A_2)$-invariant curves of any given bi-degree $(d_1,d_2)$.

 The first result is following.

 \bt \l{6} There exists a function $\phi:\mathbb N\times \mathbb N\rightarrow \R$ with the following property.
 For any non-special rational function $A$ of degree at least two and rational function $X$ such that for every $d\geq 1$ the algebraic curve \be \l{cura} A^{\circ d}(x)-X(y)=0\ee has a factor of genus zero, there exists $N\leq\phi(\deg A,\deg X)$ such that the equality \be \l{puzo0} A^{\circ N}\circ \theta_{\f O_0^A}=X\circ R\ee holds for some rational function $R.$ \et